carrliitos/ecg_classification/README.md

 ## Conclusion

-This project aims to leverage machine learning techniques to classify ECG signals using the ECG-ID Database.
+This project aims to leverage machine learning techniques to classify ECG signals using the MIT-BIH Arrhythmyia Database.
 By following the outlined methodology and conducting thorough experiments, we anticipate achieving a robust and accurate classification model.

 ## Project Implementation